milesj/shapeshifter/README.md

 #### Objects

 An `object` maps key-value pairs through the `keyType` and `valueType` properties -- both of which are type definitions.
-When transpiling down to React, the `keyType` is not required.
+When transpiling down to PropTypes, the `keyType` is not required.

 This is equivalent to generics from other languages: `Object<T1, T2>`.